 Why You Should Learn to Sew

-If you spend time in fashion spaces online, you’ve probably already heard a lot about “slow fashion”—and for good reason.
+If you spend time in fashion spaces online, you’ve probably already heard a lot about “slow fashion” and for good reason.
 The environmental impact of its counterpart, fast fashion, is hard to ignore.
-But if that’s the only way we talk about sewing, it ends up feeling like a responsibility instead of something people actually want to do.
+But if that’s the only way we talk about fast fashion, sewing your own clothes ends up feeling like a responsibility instead of something people actually want to do.
 The reality is, more people are turning to sewing for reasons that have less to do with their conscience and more to do with control, creativity, and just wanting something that feels like their own.

 It can be hard to start out on your own, especially for those with limited disposable income: